diodechain/website/_posts/2024-10-21-blockchain-depins-explained.md

 Today's practical DePIN use cases are three:

 - **IoT sensor services** - IoT devices that gather data about their environment and crowd source that data back to an aggregated view of the information can be a powerful DePIN.
-A great example of this is the QuakeCore Network - they need to sense seismic activity in a region, but the devices need to be placed and maintained by someone.
+A great example of this is the [QuakeCore Network](https://quakecore.com/) - they need to sense seismic activity in a region, but the devices need to be placed and maintained by someone.
 The geographic distribution of sensing nodes is critical, as is the rewards for sensing activities to keep the node hosts interested in ensuring their nodes are up and running at all times.

-- **Compute services** - unused compute (graphics cards, servers) are interesting use cases.
+- **Compute services** - Unused compute (graphics cards, servers) are interesting use cases.
 Geographic location sometimes makes a difference in these systems (e.g. Internet egress location, regional cost of power, ISP co-location for speed), and certainly making underutilized compute available for a fee is an attractive offering to those owning the computing systems.
-A great example of this is Akash - they have a compute DePIN that is essentially a distributed data center that anyone can leverage.
+A notable example of this is [Akash](https://akash.network/) - they have a compute DePIN that is essentially a distributed data center that anyone can leverage.

-- **Network services** - the ability to deploy network nodes geographically addresses a core of a key challenge in network engineering - that of coverage.
+- **Network services** - The ability to deploy network nodes geographically addresses a core of a key challenge in network engineering - that of coverage.
 The more coverage your network has, the better service the network can provide to end-users.
-A great example of this for wireless networks is Helium, and a great example for IP-based communication networks is Diode.
+A clear example of this for wireless networks is [Helium](https://www.helium.com/), and a great example for IP-based communication networks is [Diode](https://diode.io/).

 ## Other use cases